Pylons/pyramid/docs/narr/introduction.rst

    framework provides a set of facilities that fits your application requirements.

-Pyramid attempts to follow these design and engineering principles:
+Pyramid follows these design and engineering principles:

 Simplicity
   :app:`Pyramid` takes a *"pay only for what you eat"* approach.
 You can get